githubuniverseworkshops/codeql-codifying-security-knowledge/README.md

    <details>
    <summary>Hints</summary>

-   - The class `Class` provides the member predicate `getAnAnnotation` to get the annotation that apply to the class. <br />
+   - The class `Class` provides the member predicate `getAnAnnotation` to get the annotation that apply to the class.
    - User defined annotations are declared using an [annotation type](https://docs.oracle.com/javase/tutorial/java/annotations/declaring.html).
-The class `Annotation`, returned by `getAnAnnotation`, provides the member predicate `getType` to get the annotation type of an annotation. <br />
+The class `Annotation`, returned by `getAnAnnotation`, provides the member predicate `getType` to get the annotation type of an annotation.
    - The type `AnnotationType` is a specialization of an interface and allows us, among others, to reason about it's qualified name using the member predicates `getQualifiedName` and `hasQualifiedName`.
    </details>
 2. Extend the query to include only classes that implement the interface `org.xwiki.script.service.ScriptService`.
    <details>
    <summary>Hints</summary>

-   - The class `Interface` represents all the Java interfaces in a program. <br />
+   - The class `Interface` represents all the Java interfaces in a program.
    - The class `Interface` provides the member predicates `getQualifedName` and `hasQualifiedName` to reason about the qualified name of an Java interface.
    </details>
 3. Transform the `select` clause into the class `XWikiScriptableComponent`.